SovereignEdgeEU-COGNIT/opennebula-extensions/README.md

 - check the prometheus configuration at `/etc/one/prometheus/prometheus.yml`
 - check the targets being scrapped with `curl http://localhost:9090/api/v1/targets | jq .`

 To verify new metrics issue ` curl localhost:9925/metrics`.
-An example
+An example follows:

 ```
 # TYPE opennebula_vm_ut_flavours gauge